Photo library can license Marilyn Monroe images, court rules

 Greene was a fashion and celebrity photographer who became friends with Monroe during a photo shoot, and the two formed a film production company.
 At one point, Monroe lived with Greene and his family at their Connecticut farmhouse, where he produced several photographs of the star.
 Greene died in 1985.

-The legal battle over Greene's images hinged on where Monroe was living at the time of her death on August 5, 1962.
+The legal battle over Greene's images hinged on where Monroe was living at the time of her death on August 5, 1962 at age 36.
 The court ruled Monroe resided in New York and therefore she did not have the posthumous right of publicity based on the state's law.

+Strasberg's Marilyn Monroe LLC sold its rights to the film star's persona in September 2010 to The Estate of Marilyn Monroe LLC, and Strasberg maintained a minority role.

+In a statement on Thursday, the estate said the appeals court decision affected only publicity rights under state law and that its federal rights remained valid.
+"The Estate still enjoys the exclusive right to use Marilyn Monroe's signature, name, likeness, image, voice, or anything else associated with her persona," it said.

-An attorney for Strasberg had no comment, and an attorney for Milton H. Greene Archives could not immediately be reached.
+An attorney for Milton H. Greene Archives could not immediately be reached.

 Interest in Monroe remains high.
 She is the subject of NBC television drama "Smash," a story about the making of a Broadway musical about the blonde bombshell, and last year's film, "My Week with Marilyn."
 Several books about her were released around the anniversary of her death.